Searching ...

 Education

-The state currently ranks 42 in education in the whole country.
-If you have kids who are currently studying, this might not be the best place for them to go to.
+The state currently ranks 42th in education in the country.
+If you have kids currently studying, there might be better places for them to go.
+However, there are high-performing school districts in South Carolina that provide enriching programs.

 Crime Rate

-The overall crime rate of the state is higher than in most states (although the same is not to be said for individual cities).
+The state’s overall crime rate is higher than in most states.
+The same is not to be said for individual cities, some of which earn high marks for safety.

-On the other hand, if you’re considering moving to North Carolina, check out the top cities to visit in NC before making a move!
+On the other hand, if you’re considering moving to North Carolina, check out the top cities to visit in NC before moving!
+You can even stack up how the two Carolinas compare to see if one appeals more to your lifestyle.

 Start Your Home Search